cos-labs/Federal-Prototype/README.md

 - `$ python backend/manage.py migrate`

 Install ember-osf
-Assuming ember-osf will be or is installed in the same directory as Federal-Prototype,
+Assuming ember-osf will be or is installed in the same directory as Federal-Prototype;

 - `cd $FED_PROTO && cd ..`
 - `git clone https://github.com/CenterForOpenScience/ember-osf.git`

-And link ember-osf to Federal-Prototype.
+Link ember-osf to Federal-Prototype.

 - `cd $FED_PROTO/frontend`
 - `$ ember install ../../ember-osf`
 - `$ npm link ../../ember-osf`

-You may need to generate blueprints for some of this project's dependencies.
+Blueprints may need to be generated for some of this project's dependencies.

 - `cd $FED_PROTO/frontend`
 - `ember generate ember-osf`